Fast Uncertainty Quantification for Deep Object Pose Estimation: Experiments

 \subsection{Application II: Real-World Robotic Grasping}

 To examine the utility of UQ of our proposed ensemble method for downstream tasks in the real world, we use an uncertainty-guided robotic grasping task to demonstrate its improvement over the baselines.
 We use a 7-DoF robotic arm, Franka Emika Panda, for our grasping task, see \Cref{fig:grasp}(a).
-Similar to the experiments on ViSII synthetic data, we first control the robot to observe six images of the workspace with a clutter of objects from different perspectives, and we use the UQ value to select the most confident point of view.
+Similar to the experiments on NViSII synthetic data, we first control the robot to observe 6 images of the workspace with a clutter of objects from different perspectives, and we use the UQ value to select the most confident point of view.
+The pose estimation and UQ process of all 6 images in a batch takes less than one second on an NVIDIA RTX 2080 GPU.
 We command the robot to grasp the target object using the pose estimation from this point of view, see \Cref{fig:grasp}(b-c).
 After robot execution, we evaluate if the grasp is a stable grasp, unstable grasp, or a complete failure.
 Unstable grasp corresponds to the cases where the gripper successfully makes contact with the object, but it slipped away.
 For failure cases, the gripper fails to touch the target object at all.
 We use the $\modela$ model as our pose estimator, and we use the average ADD disagreement between $\modela$ and $\modelb$ for UQ.

 We evaluate on four objects (Ketchup, BBQ Sauce, Mayo, and Butter) of diverse shapes/colors/textures, and attempt 5 trials for each object and each method.
 For a fair comparison, we evaluate all three methods in the same environment setting for each trial.
 A summary of results is shown in Table~\ref{tab:robotic_grasping}, suggesting that our method significantly outperforms the two baselines. \Cref{fig:grasp}(b) shows a Ketchup example of view selection and grasping from our method, which leads to a successful grasping. \Cref{fig:grasp}(c) shows the result from GUAPO under the same environment, where GUAPO is overconfident about a non-Ketchup pose estimation.